stakater-archive/tbd-cd-workflow/README.md

 # Conclusion
 ---

+> TBD is like "github flow" but we merge into master/trunk before deploying to production

 > TBD is awesome, but it is not a silver bullet.
 Trying to implement it before having a reliable test suite and continuous integration in place (at least) will lead to serious quality issues in production.

 > TBD also implies deploying code from the mainline to production – which means that your mainline must always be in a state that it can be released to production.